AI Watch Folders

 TokenDescriptionExample Output

-<Company>Full company or vendor name extracted from the document (sanitized for the file system).Acme Corp
+<Company>Full company or vendor name (sanitized for the file system).Acme Corp

 Date Tokens

-Date tokens are smart — they use the document date extracted by the AI first.
-If no document date is found, they fall back to the import date.
+Date tokens are smart — they use the document date extracted by the AI first, and fall back to the import date if no document date is found.
+The AI is only ever asked for one date per document; every subfield below is derived locally.

 TokenDescriptionExample Output